 In addition to providing direct support to homesick students, Duke University also aims to work with the families of these students.
 The Student Affairs division tells these families that if a student returns home too frequently, it can be a hindrance to their integration and increase feelings of homesickness.
 This advice also stretches to how parents can constructively handle students when they do return home.
 College Magazine names Duke University the sixth-best college for mental health awareness advocacy.
 US News considers it to be the joint 44th best college for first-year experiences.
 College Choice states that it has the 33rd happiest freshmen.

 4. Carleton College

-A number of different students who attend Carleton College have stated that the community was incredibly effective at overcoming homesickness.
+Many different students who attend Carleton College have stated that the community was incredibly effective at overcoming homesickness.
 For example, international student Gnagna Lam has stated that the international student community is close.
 And Jevon Robinson has said that his on-campus friends have helped him overcome homesickness.
-College Magazine considers Carleton College to be the eighth-best college for advocating mental health.
+College Magazine considers Carleton College the eighth-best college for advocating mental health.
 US News names it the 33rd best college for first-year experiences.
-And College Choice believes that it is the college with the 40th happiest freshmen.
+And College Choice believes it is the college with the 40th happiest freshmen.